Browse by Medical Category

 The Home Base Program

 The Home Base Program is an affiliation between Massachusetts General Hospital and the Boston Red Sox dedicated to improving the lives of veterans who deployed in support of the conflicts in Iraq and Afghanistan and live with deployment- or combat-related stress and/or traumatic brain injury.
 They provide clinical care to veterans as well as support for their families.
 The Home Base Program also offers educational courses and materials for health care providers and the public.
-Please follow the link about for more information about this program.
+Please follow this link for more information about this program.

 Please explore our site to find out more about PTSD at the Center for Anxiety and Traumatic Stress Disorders at Massachusetts General Hospital in Boston.